scitran/organizer/Notes.md

 This cleanly separates what is selected of the original observable from what is executed on the resulting observable giving composability and flexibility.

-This is the basic elements used of Rxjs in the Organizer.
+These are the basic elements used of Rxjs in the Organizer.
 A good tutorial is http://reactivex.io/learnrx/